fleetdm/fleet/handbook/company/README.md

 ### Product groups
 Fleet organizes cross-functional groups focused on particular business goals.
 These include members from Design, Engineering, Quality, and Product.
 For more information, check out this page [Product groups](./development-groups.md).

-## Why this way?

-At Fleet, we err on the side of being opinionated about conventions and processes we believe in, but we always keep in mind the possibility that we could be wrong.
-In other words: strong opinions, loosely held.
-And everything is in draft.

-You can read more about the background behind why Fleet does things the way we do in ["Why this way?"](./why-this-way.md)

 ## 🌈 Values